 You'll complete your first two years in the Law and Society program at our Brantford campus.
 Students who meet the GPA and progression requirements may then apply to the UK law program and are guaranteed an offer of admission to the University of Sussex law school; there is no requirement to write the LSAT entrance exam.
 After three years of studying abroad in the UK and completing an LLB, you'll return for one final year at Laurier to complete your Laurier BA.

-Our program provides excellent preparation for a career in law, but it can also be applicable to other areas that intersect with law, such as social work or politics.
-Some career examples include:
+Our program provides excellent preparation for a career in law, but it is equally valuable to other career choices in government, research, social services, and advocacy.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×